Skip to main content

 Creating saves

 To create a save, use Talo.Saves.CreateSave().
-Your new save will automatically become your chosen save (although the OnSaveChosen event will not fire).
+Your new save will automatically become your chosen save (although the OnSaveChosen event will not invoke).
 Internally, this causes the RegisterFields() function in your Loadables to be called.

 Offline copies of saves are created in the Application.persistentDataPath within a saves.json.